philparzer/stable-diffusion-for-dummies/README.md

 ## 3.2 Use the graphical user interface (GUI)

 The most straight-forward, albeit not the fastest, way of using this repository for image generation is to enter the command below and pick one of two choices.
-This opens up a graphical user interface that you might feel more comfortable working with starting out.
+This opens up a graphical user interface that you might feel more comfortable working with.

 ```command prompt
 python gui.py